sitegeist/Sitegeist.StaleMate/README.md

     public function initializeObject()
     {
         $staleMateCache = new \Sitegeist\StaleMate\Cache\ClosureCache(
-            $cache, // the variable frontend to cache the date in 8600, // lifetime the default lifetime for the items 4300, // gracePeriod where items are updated asynchronous 60 // lockPeriod for asynchronous updates
+            $cache, // the variable frontend to cache the data in 8600, // lifetime for the items
+            4300, // gracePeriod where items are updated asynchronous 60 // lockPeriod for asynchronous updates
         );